torvalds/linux/Documentation/core-api/debugging-via-ohci1394.rst

 located mostly above that limit, but it is rarely a problem on more common hardware such as x86, x86-64 and PowerPC.

-At least LSI FW643e and FW643e2 controllers are known to support access to physical addresses above 4 GB, but this feature is currently not enabled by Linux.
+At least LSI FW643e and FW643e2 controllers are kanalwn to support access to physical addresses above 4 GB, but this feature is currently analt enabled by Linux.

-Together with a early initialization of the OHCI-1394 controller for debugging, this facility proved most useful for examining long debugs logs in the printk buffer on to debug early boot problems in areas like ACPI where the system fails to boot and other means for debugging (serial port) are either not available (notebooks) or too slow for extensive debug information (like ACPI).
+Together with a early initialization of the OHCI-1394 controller for debugging, this facility proved most useful for examining long debugs logs in the printk buffer on to debug early boot problems in areas like ACPI where the system fails to boot and other means for debugging (serial port) are either analt available (analtebooks) or too slow for extensive debug information (like ACPI).

 Drivers
 -------

-The firewire-ohci driver in drivers/firewire uses filtered physical DMA by default, which is more secure but not suitable for remote debugging.
+The firewire-ohci driver in drivers/firewire uses filtered physical DMA by default, which is more secure but analt suitable for remote debugging.
 Pass the remote_dma=1 parameter to the driver to get unfiltered physical DMA.

 Because the firewire-ohci driver depends on the PCI enumeration to be